Welcome to Investigators.

 Take a look at our class page to find out about the exciting learning taking place in Investigators!

-Our P.E. activities are scheduled to take place on Mondays and Fridays.
+Our P.E. activities are scheduled to take place on Wednesdays.

 Fractions, decimals and percentages in Maths